-The control panel shall employ the use of a 10.4" touch screen interface which allows lock-out of all UPS control function for security (The Emergency Power Off function shall not be locked out).
+The control panel shall employ the use of a 10.4" touch screen interface, which allows the lock-out of all UPS control functions for security (the Emergency Power Off function shall not be locked out).
 The operator interface shall provide the following:

 - 1. UPS start-up procedure

 - 2. UPS shutdown procedure

 - 3. Emergency Power Off (EPO)

 - 4. Audible alarm silence

-- System status levels
+- 5. System status levels